 The 2013 traditionals also continued the practice having the Chief of Police name in raised letters on the rear of the badge as well as a production number.
 Again all of the Sterling Silver badges were stamped with a production number of “1”.

-For the 2017 Inauguration, the Metropolitan Police Department stayed with Collinson and had three various traditionals produced.
+For the 2017 Inauguration, the Metropolitan Police Department stayed with Collinson and had four various traditional badges produced.
 A gold colored one made from nickel.
-A dull-grayish silver one and a bronze one.
+A shiny silver one, a dull-grayish silver one and a bronze one.
 Again, the Chief of Police name was placed on the back of the badge in raised letters, this time, a new Chief, Peter J. Newsham, had his name on the back.
 The production numbers were also stamped on the back.

 For the 2021 Inauguration the Metropolitan Police Department stayed with Collinson and had three various badges produced.
 A gold colored one made from nickel.
 A dullish-gray colored silver one and a bronze one.
 The Chief of Police name was attached to the rear of the badge in raised letters, this time Robert J. Contree III.
 Production numbers were stamped on the rear of the bronze badges while the silver and gold badges were each stamped with a “1”.